 5. Assess the Impact of the Justice Center for the Protection of People with Special Needs

-- Identify areas and ways to improve client safety, worker retention, and public faith. - Review of the legislation and its impacts on client safety and protection, as well as worker retention.
+- Identify areas and ways to improve client safety, worker retention, and public faith. - Review of the legislation and its impacts upon client safety and protection, and worker retention.